BIG-MAP/CSVMetadataAnnotator/README.md

 The app can be runned from the streamlit server here:

-> Note: Running this app from the streamlit service means your csv data is uploaded to an **external server.** If you have concerns about **data security concerns**, then you need to carry out the local installation to run the app in your PC.
+> Note: Running this app from the streamlit service means your csv data is uploaded to an **external server.** If you have concerns about **the security of your sensitive data**, then you need to carry out the local installation to run the app in your PC.

 ## Local installation